Rotkohl (German Red Cabbage)

-What is German Red Cabbage?
+What is Rotkohl?

 Known as Rotkohl, Blaukohl or Blaukraut in Germany, depending on the region, this braised red cabbage is a staple side dish that is served throughout Germany.
 It has a distinct sweet and sour flavor profile achieved by braising the red cabbage with apples, vinegar, and spices.
 A traditional accompaniment for beef dishes in particular, I grew up in Germany enjoying Rotkohl on a regular basis served with our Sunday roasts, Sauerbraten, and Rouladen.